jimbateson7/https-claudiadecarlo.com-/src/testimonials/oscar-m.md

 He felt low, confused, and humiliated after a series of difficult events with his partner.
 He was trying to hold together something that deep down, he already knew wasn’t right for him.

-In our very first session, we uncovered where the real pain was coming from—not just the breakup, but an old wound that had been silently shaping his choices.
+In our very first session, we uncovered where the real pain was coming from - not just the breakup, but an old wound that had been silently shaping his choices.

 We shifted from a victim mindset to one of self-worth and clarity.
 He began to see that he was allowed to choose what (and who) he lets into his life.